Eamonbaloun/PC-Beginners-Guide/README.md

 ## Why Build Your Own Gaming PC?

-Building a gaming PC is different from buying a ready-made console like a PS5 or Xbox Series X. With a gaming PC, you have the freedom to customize it according to your preferences.
+Building your own gaming PC not only allows you to customize your setup and potentially save money compared to pre-built systems, but it also offers distinct advantages over gaming consoles like PS5 or Xbox Series X. With a gaming PC, you have greater flexibility in hardware selection, which can result in better performance and graphics.
+Additionally, PC gaming offers a wider range of titles, mods, and customization options.
+Plus, the versatility of a gaming PC extends beyond gaming, allowing you to use it for productivity tasks, multimedia entertainment, and more.

 ## What to Expect